Sierra Estrella: History

 The Sierra Estrellas were inhabited by the Akimel O'odham people and also some Yavapai bands at the north end of the range at the time of Spanish colonization, and today the mountains tower over several of the Akimel O'odham and Maricopa villages of the Gila River Indian Community.
 There are petroglyphs throughout the Southern portion of the range.
 In the colonial era, they were part of the land claimed as New Spain.
 Occasionally Spanish explorers or priests, most notably Father Kino, would venture near the range to document the area and contact the Akimel O'odham.
 On his return from the Colorado River in March 1699, Kino climbed a pass through the Sierra Estrellas and saw the Río Salado and Río Verde that he drew on his maps.

 In 1810, Mexico declared independence from Spain, and the Sierra Estrellas went on to become part of Mexico.
 In 1827, a French fur trapping expedition led by Michel Robidoux was attacked by Indians and survivors escaped into the Sierra Estrella mountains.
 In 1853, the United States acquired the Estrellas from Mexico as part of the Gadsden purchase.
 It soon became part of a trade route for settlers in California known as the Butterfield Overland stage.
 People and equipment could be moved across the area much quicker.
 The route was massively successful in its time, moving millions of dollars in supplies.
 However, it was short-lived.
 Steam locomotives soon replaced stage coaches across the United States, and the Butterfield Stage Route was no longer utilized.

 In 1857, the Battle of Pima Butte was fought in the area of the mountains.
-The allied Yuma, Mohave, Yavapai and Apache peoples attacked the Maricopa village of Sacate.
+The allied Yuma, Mohave, Yavapai and Apache peoples attacked the Maricopa village of Secate.
 The Maricopa and their allies, the Akimel O'odham, defeated the attackers, leaving approximately 200 of them dead or wounded.
 It is notable for being the last major battle fought solely between indigenous Americans in North America.